ua-umka/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-12-1](PA1_template_files/figure-markdown_strict/unnamed-chunk-12-1.png)

-They definitely differs.
+They definitely differ.
 We don't see such a big step spikes during weekends as we see for Weekdays, but overall the are more steps during weekends than weekdays.